 Click here to learn more about CBIT .

 This documentary by the Tourette Association of America features children and adolescents with tics and Tourette Syndrome chronicling their lived experience with tics.
-It is a must see for anyone touched with motor and / or vocal tics.
 Topics of discussion include bullying, difficulty fitting in, embarrassment, sadness, hope, resilience, and camaradarie.

 Explaining CBIT, tics, and Tourette Syndrome is easier with the help of a social story.